anshumanbh/spicesandmix/_posts/2018-01-16-shami-kabab.md

 1. Make sure cooked minced mixture has ABSOLUTELY NO WATER and is completely dry before cooling it down.
 2. Lentil (Chana daal) should be cooked to a texture that each lentil grain can be seen separately.
-3. Do not blend the mixture before it is cooled down.
+3. DO NOT blend the mixture before it is cooled down.
-4. Even after taking all the precautions you end with a soft, soggy mixture, do not fret.
+4. Even after taking all the precautions if you end up with a soft, soggy mixture, do not fret.
 Adding all-purpose flour will save your day - just add in little quantity at a time.

 Now that we are finally making such delicious kababs, why not make some extra and save it for a bad day.
 You can make extra patties by simply multiplying the recipe and store it in the freezer - just thaw them before frying.
 Perfect for last-minute dinner or to serve to guests.